MahashwetaPatra/Financial-Modeling-Renewable-Energy/README.md

 TimeSeries05Dec.m is for calculating the time series of actual , forcast and mean and 2.75-97.5% scenario band for an asset on a day.

-latent.m is a function that calculate the PCA factors when an array is passed as an input
+latent.m is a function that calculate the PCA factors when an array is passed as an input.

-run_script.ipynb is the Python notebook file to run that calculates the percentile for solar, wind and load.
-It calls the function generate_percentiles.py and scenario_models.py.
-RunEnergyScore.ipynb calculates the energy scores. generate_percentiles.py is the file that generate the percentile and save them in files. generate_ES2.py is the function that is called to generate the energy scores.

-The notebook PITHistogramIntraDayWind.ipynb creates a variety of plots and numerical indicators of how well the scenarios cover the actuals on an hourly and daily basis for the wind data.
-It works with the percentile data and plots the heatmap, PIT histograms.
-PITHistogramIntraDaySolar.ipynb does the same for the solar data.

-EnergyScore.m works on the energy score data.
-It calls energy score from all the aggregated assets, and plots it with date for load, solar, wind, all.
-EnergyScoreZonalYear.m calls energy score for all the assets from different zones and plots the I_1, I_2, I_3, I_4 plots for solar, wind.

 RepresentationScenario.m: Calls an asset, from a day and for that asset calculates representative scenarios using the K-means algorithm.
 The histogram from all scenarios and representative scenarios at different hours are compared and it matches well.